#12DaysOfKindmas

 • Bringing in their bin next time you are taking in yours

-• Popping them a text and asking them if they need anything when you are doing an online shop or going to the supermarket.
+• Popping them a text and asking them if they need anything when you are doing a shop.

 Be kind to yourself too!